 Infinity Travel Scarf Sewing Tutorial

-Learn how to make an infinity scarf with this free sewing pattern!
-This infinity scarf pattern is unique in that it does double duty as a travel scarf.
+Learn how to make an infinity scarf with this free sewing pattern.
+This pattern is unique because it doubles as a travel scarf.
 Keep reading to find out more!

-Today I’m going to share a tutorial on how to make one of my “go-to” travel items, a snap-up infinity scarf.
-I purchased a similar scarf at the Lululemon store a few years ago and drug it around everywhere with me.
-I thought it would be fun to try to make a dupe of the lulu scarf.
+Today, I will share a tutorial on making a snap-up infinity scarf, one of my “go-to” travel items.
+I purchased a similar scarf at the Lululemon store a few years ago and dragged it everywhere.
+I thought it would be fun to try to make a dupe of the Lulu scarf.

-When it was time for a new scarf, I decided that instead of purchasing a new one, I would make one instead.
+When it was time for a new scarf, I made one instead of purchasing one.

 I especially love it when I’m traveling during the summer, and it’s too warm to take a blanket or coat on an airplane.
 Those planes can get very cold!
-You can even adjust the snaps to not fall off of you when you move around on the plane.
+You can adjust the snaps so they do not fall off you when you move around on the plane.

-This scarf is made from Jersey Knit fabric, you could also you a Ponte Knit or a Cotton Lycra Knit.
+This scarf is made from Jersey Knit fabric.
+You could also choose a Ponte Knit or a Cotton Lycra Knit.
 Not sure what I’m talking about?

-With all of the cute knit fabrics on the market now it should be easy for you to find one that you love to make this scarf.
-In fact, it’s so quick to stitch up that you could make a few if you like.
+With all the cute knit fabrics on the market now, finding one you love to make this scarf should be easy.
+It’s so quick to stitch up that you could make a few.

 How to make an Infinity Scarf